-In this CP level course, activities are designed to promote higher level thinking skills through inquiry and to simulate marine environmental conditions and research methods.
+In Marine Ecology, activities are designed to promote higher level thinking skills through inquiry and to simulate marine environmental conditions and research methods.
 Environmental issues are used to develop critical thinking skills that will equip students to make ethical decisions regarding humans and the marine environment.
 The course incorporates the use of lab, group and limited field activities, computer technology, and saltwater aquaria.
-(Prerequisites: Biology 1 and Chemistry 1)
+Prerequisites: Biology 1 and Chemistry 1.